FISCO-BCOS/FISCO-BCOS/bcos-l2-contracts/docs/runbook-l2-mode.md

 geth-style alloc shape — feed it to the op-reth oracle genesis so both chains share one account set.

+**Pre-freeze output is throwaway.** While `base_allocs_sha256` in the chain config is still empty (the tool warns loudly), any `allocs.ini`/genesis you produce is for integration testing ONLY.
+Before launching a real chain, regenerate from the FROZEN op-deployer artifact and fill in `base_allocs_sha256` (mirrored from `op-fork-pin.toml` `[karst_pin].base_allocs_sha256`) — a SHA recorded after the fact will not match the base an already-started chain was actually built from, and genesis is immutable: there is no fixing it post-launch.

 ### 3. Assemble `config.genesis`

 Enable the feature under `[features]` and append the generated `allocs.ini`: